humank/genai-demo/docs/architecture-diagrams.md

 ## 📋 Overview

-This document contains complete architecture diagrams for the GenAI Demo project.
-These diagrams are automatically generated based on CDK code, showcasing the system's AWS infrastructure and domain-driven design architecture.
+This document contains the complete architecture diagrams for the GenAI Demo project.
+These diagrams are automatically generated based on CDK code and showcase the system's AWS infrastructure and Domain-Driven Design architecture.

 ## 🎨 Architecture Diagram List